 Contributions are set every 3 years as a result of the actuarial valuation of the Fund required by the Regulations.
-The next actuarial valuation of the Fund was as at 31 March 2022 and set contributions for the period from 1 April 2023 to 31 March 2026.
+The next actuarial valuation of the Fund will be carried out as at 31 March 2022 and set contributions for the period from 1 April 2023 to 31 March 2026.
 There are no minimum funding requirements in the LGPS but the contributions are generally set to target a funding level of 100% using the actuarial valuation assumptions.